andrew-bacon/andrew-bacon.github.io/courses/PHIL 451.md

 - Participation: 20%
 	- Contribute to class discussion.
 Be prepared to answer questions if called upon, and to raise your hand if you do not understand something.
 You are collectively responsible for setting the pace of the class, and clarificatory questions.
 5\%
-	- You will present a solution to an exercise of your choice on the board.
+	- Every week, three students will present a solution to an exercise of their choice on the board.
 The signup sheet for these presentations can be found [here](https://docs.google.com/spreadsheets/d/10DAJ2HGG18I3qAt6Rv3DHMP9vQDyHGQjuJmUtjGOOSg/edit?usp=sharing).
-Once you have signed up for an exercise please do not sign up again until everyone in the class has had a chance to present.
+Once you have signed up for an exercise please do not sign up again until we have made a full cycle of the class.
 15%.

 - Exercises 50\%

-	- Weekly exercises will be graded on a pass fail basis, and must be submitted before we discuss them in class.
+	- Weekly exercises will be graded on a pass fail basis, and must be submitted by Tuesdays 9:30, before we discuss them in class.

+		A pass does not necessarily mean your answer is correct: it means that you have engaged seriously with the question, and that you can explain your strategy and any difficulties you encountered.
+Correct answers will be discussed in class.

+	- Exercises must be uploaded to blackboard.
+Submissions normally consist of photos of handwritten solutions; LaTeX or other software for typesetting logical symbols can be used but is not necessary.
+	- Grades will be released before the following exercises are due.
 	- If you can provide a reason that you will not complete the exercises by the deadline, let me know *in advance*, and we can discuss an extension.

 - Final Project: 5% + 25%